 NOTE!
 "Save File As" dialog window may not show up immediately for the camera needs some time to process the log data.

 User Information

 To edit the user information settings, select System > View Information > User Information.

-The administrator can view the privileges of each added user (refer to section Security) shown as below.
+The administrator can view the privileges of each user (refer to Security, p.
+38).
+User lines follow this syntax: